connorrothschild/v4/src/routes/post/automation-scrollytell.md

 # ...
 ```

-Then, we create a function `render_text` which beautifies that HTML with
+Then, we create a function `render_text` which simply parses that HTML, adds it into a div, and appends a class of 'text.'
-CSS:

 ```r
 text <- function(num){